GO-Trainee/InnoTaxi/README.md

 ## Authentication Flow

 - **Registration**:
-  - Users and drivers register via User or Driver Service, creating wallets via the Wallet Service.
-Users may be assigned "User" and optionally "Analyst" roles.
+  - Users and drivers register via User or Driver Service.
+Users may be assigned "User" and optionally "Analyst" roles (manually in db).
 - **Login**:
   - Clients send login requests to the Auth Service with credentials.
-  - Auth Service verifies credentials with User or Driver Service, retrieves roles, and issues a JWT token containing user ID and roles (e.g., ["User", "Analyst"]).
+  - Auth Service verifies credentials with User or Driver Service, retrieves roles, and issues a JWT token containing user ID and roles (e.g., ["User", "Analyst", "Driver"]).
 - **Subsequent Requests**:
   - Clients include JWT token in headers.
   - Services validate tokens via Auth Service, which checks signature, expiration, and blacklist, returning roles.